gabrieldebem/dofus-duo-api/README.md

 # Dofus Duo
 Dofus duo api is an api to get the best duo for you in dofus.
 I am really tired of playing alone so I decided to make this api to help me and all others who fell like me to find a duo partners to complete quests, UP, PVP and all about this amazing game.

-Soon i will be adding a web interface to make it easier to use, and publish an android and IOS app to make it easier to use on the go.
+Soon i will be adding a web interface and publish an android and IOS app to make it easier to use on the go.

 ## Running locally
 To run the api locally you will need to have Docker and Docker Compose installed.
 Then you can run the following command to start the api: